UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 - Filter the dataframe for the pokemon that have `attack` and `defense` values both greater than 100.
 - Save this dataframe as an object named `mighty_pokemon`.
-- Display the first 10 rows of the dataframe.

 <codeblock id="02_16">